UBC-MDS/eurovision_contest_rank_analysis/README.md

 ## Usage

 The analysis can be reproduced by cloning the GitHub repository, installing the dependencies listed below and running the following commands at the terminal from the root directory of this project:

-    # Download the data by running 'pull_data.R': --file_path should be the path where the data will be saved, and --url the link to the data.
+Download the data by running `pull_data.R`: \
+`--file_path` should be the path where the data will be saved, \
+`--url` should be the link to the data. \
-    Rscript pull_data.R --file_path="../data/raw/euro_vision.csv" --url="https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2022/2022-05-17/eurovision.csv"
+`Rscript pull_data.R --file_path="../data/raw/euro_vision.csv" --url="https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2022/2022-05-17/eurovision.csv"`

-    # Create the exploratory analysis plots and save them by running 'eurovision_eda.py': --input_path should be the file path to the raw data, --output_dir should be the path to the directory where the plots will be saved.
+Create the exploratory analysis plots and save them by running `eurovision_eda.py`: \
+`--input_path` should be the file path to the raw data, \
+`--output_dir` should be the path to the directory where the plots will be saved. \
-    python eurovision_eda.py --input_file="../data/raw/eurovision.csv" --output_dir="eda_data/figures"
+`python eurovision_eda.py --input_file="../data/raw/eurovision.csv" --output_dir="eda_data/figures"`

-    # Pre-process the data by running 'eurovision_preprocessing.py': --input_path should be the file path to the data being pre-processed, and --output_path the file path to where the pre-processed data will be saved.
+Pre-process the data by running `eurovision_preprocessing.py`: \
+`--input_path` should be the file path to the data being pre-processed, \
+`--output_path` the file path to where the pre-processed data will be saved. \
-    python eurovision_preprocessing.py --input_path="../data/raw/euro_vision.csv" --output_path="../data/preprocessed/eurovision_data_preprocessed.csv"
+`python eurovision_preprocessing.py --input_path="../data/raw/euro_vision.csv" --output_path="../data/preprocessed/eurovision_data_preprocessed.csv"`

-    # Run the analysis by running '########': --input_path should be the file path to the pre-processed data, --output_path should be the the file path to where the Rmd file will be saved.
+Run the analysis by running `eurovision_inferential_analysis.R`: \
+`--input_path` should be the file path to the pre-processed data, \
+`--output_dir` should be the path to the directory where the tables will be saved. \
-    Rscript ######## --input_path="../data/preprocessed/eurovision_data_preprocessed.csv" --output_path="../doc/########.Rmd"
+`Rscript eurovision_inferential_analysis.R --input_path="../data/preprocessed/eurovision_data_preprocessed.csv" --output_path="../doc/########.Rmd"`

 ## Dependecies

-Python 3.10.6 and packages:
+We have created an environment ([eurovision_env.yaml](https://github.com/UBC-MDS/crdn/blob/main/environment.yaml)) for Python 3.10.6 in which the reproduction of our analysis can be done.
+To create this environment on your machine run: `conda env create -f eurovision_env.yaml`.
+Activate it by running: `conda activate eurovision_env`.
+The packages it uses are listed below:

 - docopt==0.7.1
+- ipykernel==6.17.1
 - ipython==7.10.1
 - vega_datasets==0.9.0
 - altair_saver==0.1.0
 - selenium==4.3.0
 - pandas==1.5.1
+- selenium==4.6.0.0
 - pip==22.2.2

-We have also created an [environment.yaml](https://github.com/UBC-MDS/crdn/blob/main/environment.yaml) in which the reproduction of our analysis can be done.
+  - pandas_profiling
+  - ipywidgets
+  - vl-convert-python

+Aside from this we used the following packages for R:

+- tidyverse==1.3.2

 ## License